-Throughout their education, all young people receive a broad suite of health and wellbeing and moral education inputs through: core curricular classes (notably in PE, HE, RMPS and Life Skills); visiting speakers and partner specialists; assembly programmes; and focus days, such as our Senior Induction events.
+Throughout their education, all young people receive a broad suite of health and wellbeing and moral education inputs through: core curricular classes (notably in PE, HE, RMPS and HWB: Life Skills); visiting speakers and partner specialists; assembly programmes; and focus days, such as our Senior Induction events.

 From S1-6 we track and monitor progress to ensure progression.
-Every child receives at least three personalised parental reporting communications throughout the year (Interim and Final written reports and a Parents' Evening interview) as well as Information Evening inputs at all key stages.
+Every child receives at least four personalised parental reporting communications throughout the year (two written tracking reports and two Parents' Evenings) as well as Information Evening inputs at all key stages.
 We internally monitor progress across departments and have key mentoring programmes to intervene and support pupils when required.
-Our Awards Ceremonies and termly Wider Achievement Assemblies help to celebrate success and progress.
+Our Awards Ceremonies, S3 & S6 Graduations and weekly assemblies help to celebrate success and progress.